bunny-thief/go-country-scraper/README.md

 password := os.Getenv("COUNTRY_SCRAPER_PASSWORD")
 ```

 Therefore, you need to name the environment variables COUNTRY_SCRAPER_DBNAME, COUNTRY_SCRAPER_USERNAME and COUNTRY_SCRAPER_PASSWORD.
-Optionally, you can simply edit those three lines and place the pertinent information directly in the script.
+Optionally, you can simply edit those three lines and place the pertinent information directly in the script if you don't want to use environment variables.

 ```go
 dbName := "<database name>"